Tag: politics

 Psalm 122, John 17:12–19, Revelation 2:8-11

 Definitions are very important.
-Whether it’s theology, politics, or general , having the same definition for a is key to communicating.
-On top of that, there are cultural expectations and presumptions where two people can agree on a definition, but then disagree on how it is actually lived out.
+Whether it’s theology, , or general conversation, having the same definition for a word is key to communicating.
+On top of that, there are cultural expectations and presumptions where two people can agree on a definition, but then on how it is actually lived out.
 Have you ever had that experience?
 You are talking with a person, you both seem to agree on the definition, but by the of it you realize that while the definition is the same, you both ended up completely differently?

 In the letter to Smyrna, Jesus opens up with, “…the one who was dead, and came to life…” This is to remind those who are suffering (the world hates them) that he (Jesus) has already died.
 Not only that, he came back.
 It’s an odd sort of assurance.
 He tells them they are rich, strongly implying that their riches are him (Jesus).
 The world can hate, jail, and even kill them, but that is not the end.
 At the end is the crown of life.
 Still, the Very Good Life is supposed to be our life lived now, not the afterlife.
 How can this be the Very Good Life?
 Again, that’s why it is so important to understand that the True Very Good Life starts with Jesus Christ.

-1) Why do you think we can claim (and should claim) that we are living the Very Good Live, even in the midst of trial, pain, and loss?
+1) Why do you think we can claim (and should claim) that we are living the Very Good Live, even in the midst of trial, , and ?

 2) Naming and Claiming the Very Good Life isn’t living the Very Good Life.
 How would you define living the Very Good Life?